MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/tutorial-dataverse-website.md

 1. Select **Save**.

-1. Remove this new page from the main page navigation.
+1. We will remove this new page from the main page navigation.
 We'll add a create record option on the page with the list component.
-Select the **...** and select **Move to "Other pages".
+Select the **...** and select **Move to "Other pages"**.

     :::image type="content" source="media/tutorial-dataverse/hide-subpage.png" alt-text="Move subpage to other pages section.":::